Staff welfare - Germany

 Social security system

-Employers are required to pay contributions for pension, medical, unemployment and care insurance.
+Employers are required to pay contributions for pension, medical, unemployment and care insurance for employees.
 The German pension fund [Deutsche Rentenversicherung] checks this every four years.

-Employers must also enrol their staff on the medical insurance scheme; this in turn handles registration with unemployment and pension insurance schemes.
+Employers must also enroll their staff on the medical insurance scheme; this in turn handles registration with unemployment and pension insurance schemes.
 Everyone insured for pension insurance receives a social security ID.
-In some industries, this must be carried at all times (e.g. construction, hotels and restaurants).
+In some branches the ID always has to be carried along (e.g. construction industry, catering industry).
 The employer has to advise the employee at the outset whether the social security ID has to be carried.

-The various providers (pension insurance companies, sickness insurance and care schemes, and for accident insurance, the industrial and agricultural employers’ liability insurance associations and public-sector insurance providers) are responsible for implementing the individual branches of social insurance.
+The various providers (pension insurance companies, sickness insurance and care schemes, and for Accident insurance are the industrial and agricultural employers’ liability insurance associations and public-sector accident insurance providers).

-The Data Collection and Transmission Regulation determines what data relevant to social insurance you have to collect and send to the appropriate insurers.
+The Data Collection and Transmission Act of data for providers of social insurance determines the manner in which the data of employees relevant to social insurance are collected and sent to the appropriate insurers.
 It also contains regulations on the mandatory electronic procedure on employers reporting notices and their proof of contributions.

 Check also the legislation on this topic in: